cyberpoul/cyberpoul/README.md

 </p>

 - 👨‍💻 I’m a Cybersecurity Engineer
-- 🔭 I’m working on some projects in python (so far the best language in the world)
+- 🔭 I’m working on some projects in python
 - 🎮 I love gaming

 <br>